ImperialCollegeLondon/helm-invenio/README-Imperial.md

 # [Beta] Invenio Helm chart: Imperial Fair Data Repository instructions

-**Currently for DEV / CI - using letsencrypt certificates on nginx ingress
+**Currently for DEV / CI - using letsencrypt certificates on nginx ingress**

 The deployment takes about 2-3 minutes.
 We've added an init container to the install-init job in order to wait for OpenSearch to become available.
 This in turn has required an increase in the initial delay of the startup probes for the worker and worker-beat pods.

-~~Kubectl and the cluster have been upgraded to v.
-1.31.~~

 # Setup